huntdatacenter/docs/docs/faq/users.md

 ### How do we add new users?

-Your lab leader or lab coordinator can add new users to your lab.
-New users must sign our [user agreements](/agreements/downloads/#user-agreement).
-Forward the signed agreement to us on [email](/contact) and start our [onboarding guide](/getting-started).
+Lab leaders and lab coordinators may order access for new lab users in our [servie desk](/service-desk/lab-orders/#add-a-new-lab-user).
+New users must sign the user agreements.
+Next, head over to our [onboarding guide](/getting-started) to prepare your key shipment.

 ### How long does an account activation take?

-See our [responsiveness](/responsiveness/) section for updated times on expected user onboardings.
-We activate new accounts and labs in the beginning of each week.
-Depending on the number of requests, accounts may be activated the upcoming week or some weeks thereafter.
-We do recognize that science never sleeps, so [contact us](/contact) for high priority activations same or next business day when needed.
+Allow for one week.
+However, we do recognize that science never sleeps, so [contact us](/contact) for high priority activations same or next business day when strictly needed.

 ### How many users can we add to a lab?